 - Principal Architect (Dec 2011 – present) – Microsoft Corporation

-Thought/design/architecture/execution leadership and development work in key projects: cloud-based personal digital assistant, large-scale graph store, reactive information processing at scale, conversational system.
+Thought/design/architecture/execution leadership and development work on key projects: Cortana cloud-based personal digital assistant, large-scale graph store, reactive information processing at scale, conversational system.
 I got awarded my third “Gold Star”, which is Microsoft’s recognition for high achievement and quality of work.

 - Principal Developer (Dec.
 2009 – Dec.
 2011) – Microsoft Corporation